-The debate on gun control is a hot-button issue for our politicians in the good ol’ USA.
+The debate on gun control is a hot-button issue in the USA.
 You can do a quick google search to come up with plenty of arguably weak positions against the right to bear arms.
-So let’s review the arguments in favor of gun rights and do a quick rundown of how they relate to you and being independent.
+So let’s review the arguments in favor of gun rights and do a quick rundown of how they relate to you and being independent of government control.
 So what are the most important reasons to fight for gun rights, from an independence perspective?

 How’d that turn out?